Code-Institute-Submissions/the-new-dukes/README.md

-# USER EXPERIENCE CENTERED DESIGN
+# User Centric Frontend Development Milestone Project

-#### This is the Milestone Project for the User Experience Centered Design Unit of the Full Stack Web Developer Course of Code Institute.
+#### This is the Milestone Project for the User Centric Frontend Development Unit, for Code Institute's Full Stack Web Developer Course.

 #### The objective of this project is to design and execute a Responsive, User Experience Centered, static page to showcase the work of 'The New Dukes', a Sheffield (UK) based Sketch Comedy Troupe.
+The site is thought primarily for comedy fans and potential bookers and festival organisers.

-### The client has requested the following features for their web:
+#### The client has requested the following features:

 #### - A gallery for photos and videos
 #### - Contact form so they can be booked for gigs
 #### - Showcase their work, their past performances and diffusion of upcoming shows.
 #### - Include Social media links

-This site is thought primarily for comedy fans and potential bookers and festival organisers.
+#### - Colour palet resembling red seats widely used in clubs they have performed in.

-They also expressed they were interested in a colour palet resembling the red seats widely used in the clubs they have performed in. <p>With this in mind, a <a href='https://github.com/Mgsignorelli/the-new-dukes/blob/master/mockups.jpg'> Mockup </a> was sketched and approved by the client. </p>
+<p>With this in mind, a <a href='https://github.com/Mgsignorelli/the-new-dukes/blob/master/mockups.jpg'> Mockup </a> was sketched and approved by the client. </p>

 <img src='https://i.pinimg.com/originals/37/55/ad/3755adc94c251f259a57aaac155fa64c.png' alt='Red Seats Leeds Show' class='img-responsive' alt='Red Seats Leeds Show'></img>
 <p>Red Seats</p>

-The website can be found in www.thenewdukes.com.
+## The website can be found in www.thenewdukes.com.

 ## Features